sumanpaikdev/sumanpaikdev/README.md

 ## 👋 Hi, I Am Suman Paik

-- I am [`Suman Paik`](https://sumanpaik.netlify.app/).
+- I am [Suman Paik](https://sumanpaik.netlify.app/).
 I am a self-taught web developer from India.
 I have an experience of close to more than one year in doing web development through creating projects and designing stuff and sharing web dev-related stuff on twitter and github for learning purposes.
-I have a youtube channel also named, @sumanpaikdev where I share my project-related stuff.
+I have a youtube channel named, [Your Million Coder](https://youtube.com/@YourMillionCoder) where I share my project-related stuffs.

 ## 🖥️ Projects